 There is no definitive answer.
 I know.
 I know.
 You wanted a straight answer on it.
 Believe me, I’d love to give you one.
 There are a lot of factors that go into choosing which company will be best for you.
 But I will tell you what we recommend at Integrity Senior Solutions.

 We do have a handful of companies we prefer to use when it is feasible.
 Our agency has worked with them long enough to know who has the best support and the best rate history.
 We want to recommend companies that take care of you, our client.

 When we run your comparison, we like to look for one of the companies with a very long track record of taking care of their (and our) customers.
 Almost always, we can find a Cigna, Aetna, or Mutual of Omaha plan within the lowest two or three premium rates for your area.
 Many times one of our preferred companies is the cheapest option, which makes it a no-brainer in those cases.
-If one of the top companies is not in the lowest prices, we will make a recommendation based on what is available.
+If one of the top companies is not one of the lowest rates, we will make a recommendation based on what is available.
 We are not beholden to one company or group of companies.
 That is one of the beautiful things about working with an independent agency.
 We work for our clients.
 We are not employees of any insurance company.